 As we can see in the previous example, profile-csHMMs provide a simple and intuitive way of representing RNA sequence profiles.
-One important advantage of profile-csHMMs is their large descriptive power.
+One important advantage of profile-csHMMs is is their large descriptive power.
 In fact, profile-csHMMs can represent any kind of base-pair correlations by arranging the pairwise-emission match states and the context-sensitive match states in an appropriate manner.
 Therefore, profile-csHMMs are capable of representing any kind of pseudoknots unlike many existing models.
-As mentioned earlier, covariance models (CMs) [6] and pair HMMs on tree structures (PHMMTs) [21] can only represent RNA secondary structures with nested correlations and are hence incapable of dealing with pseudoknots.
-PSTAGs [15] are capable of representing pseudoknots with exactly a two-crossing property.
-A secondary structure is said to have an m-crossing property, if there exist $m(\geq 2)$ base-pairs in the given secondary structure such that any two pairs in these m base-pairs cross each other.
-Fig. 9(a) shows an example of an RNA secondary structure with a two-crossing property.
-PSTAGs can handle many known pseudoknots, as a large portion of known pseudoknots has the two-crossing property.
-However, there also exist more complex pseudoknots that are beyond the descriptive power of PSTAGs.
-One such example is the flavivirus 3' UTR pseudoknot family [22], which will be considered in our experiments presented in Section VII.
+As mentioned earlier, CMs (covariance models) [6] and PHMMTSs (pair hidden Markov models on tree structures) [21] can only represent RNA secondary structures with nested correlations, hence incapable of dealing with pseudoknots.
+PSTAGs [15] are capable of representing pseudoknots with exactly 2-crossing property.
+A secondary structure is said to have a m-crossing property, if there exist $m(\geq 2)$ base-pairs in the given secondary structure such that any two pairs in these m base-pairs cross each other.
+Fig.9(a) shows an example of an RNA secondary structure with 2-crossing property.
+PSTAGs can handle many known pseudoknots, as a large portion of known pseudoknots has 2crossing property.
+But there also exist more complex pseudoknots that are beyond the descriptive power of PSTAGs.
+One such example is the flavivirus 3' UTR pseudoknot family [22], which will be considered in our experiments presented in Sec.VII.
 It will be shown that profile-csHMMs can be used for modeling and predicting the secondary structure of these pseudoknots.
-Profile-csHMM can also represent RNAs with even more complex secondary structures as those shown in Fig. 9(b) (RNA with three-crossing property) and Fig. 9(c) (RNA with four-crossing property), in a similar manner as described in Section IV-B.
+Profile-csHMM can also represent RNAs with even more complex secondary structures as those shown in Fig.9(b) (RNA with 3-crossing property) and Fig.9(c) (RNA with 4-crossing property), in a similar manner as described in Sec.IV-B.